bright/new-www/content/blog/unleashing-creativity-the-career-journey-of-łukasz-an-ios-developer.md

 Yes, I’m part of a team developing a [mobile app for a company in the construction industry](/projects/document-management-apps-construction/).
 The app was initially written using UIKit because, at the time, SwiftUI wasn’t production-ready.
 We waited about a year, and after seeing significant progress in SwiftUI’s development, we began modernizing the app.

 <div className="image">![quote on Swift UI](/images/lukasz_quote_swiftui.png "quote on Swift UI")</div>

+We started by writing one feature in SwiftUI, and the entire team was excited by the results, especially how much faster it was to build views.
+Adding new modules with the same complexity took half the time compared to using UIKit.
+While this improvement isn’t solely due to SwiftUI, I’d say it contributed about 50% to the increased efficiency.
+Now, it’s hard to imagine using UIKit for view-building, so we develop all new views in SwiftUI and gradually rewrite the older ones.

+## Do you enjoy your cooperation with the client?

+Absolutely.
+I really appreciate our open communication and strong feedback culture.
+The client is very receptive to feedback and also provides their own, which creates many opportunities for us to share different perspectives and grow as professionals.
+For example, the product designer on the client’s side is very open to our input regarding design, allowing us to share our developer’s perspective.
+This kind of collaborative relationship with product designers isn’t always common in software development, so I especially value it.

+## You’ve been working at Bright Inventions for almost 3 years.
+How do you assess this time?

+It's been great!
+Even during my job interview with Ula and Mateusz, I felt we had a great connection.
+The conversation flowed so well that we could have talked even longer, despite it already lasting about two hours!

+What I appreciate most about Bright Inventions is the company’s strong sports culture, which I quickly got into.
+Since joining, I’ve started running more regularly and going to the gym.
+Besides that, I’ve taken up climbing and finally started learning how to swim, something I’d wanted to do for years.
+I’m still not the best swimmer, but I’m making steady progress.